 - Estimate the final vinyl siding cost:

-In the advanced mode you can change both door and window sizes or insert any area of non-rectangular walls.
-If you have any doubts how to do so, just check how to calculate the area of triangle or trapezoid, the common walls shapes under the roof.
+Advanced mode, you can change both door and window sizes or insert any area of non-rectangular walls, e.g., the triangle or trapezoid, the common wall shapes under the roof.